goodwright/imaps-nf/README.md

 There are output channels for unmapped reads, a BAM alignment file, and a version text file.

+## Subworkflows

+### Demultiplex

+Takes a multiplexed reads file, and a CSV file describing the different samples it contains, and demultiplexes them using Ultraplex.
+The reads files produced are then quality checked with FASTQC.

+### Primary Analysis

+Takes a demultiplexed reads file and performs the primary CLIP analysis workflow on it.

 ## Workflows

 ### Prepare Genome